Introduction to Data

 Existing networks add addresses of new networks

-Internet Service Provider (ISP) are the internet connection service providers
+Internet Service Provider (ISP) are the internet connection

 International ISP